ploomber/ploomber/doc/api/spec.rst

           # params for the task, see section below for details
           params:
             some_param: some_value

+            # resources is a special section, changes to the *contents* of
+            # the files listed here cause the task to execute again, see the
+            # corresponding section for details
+            resources_:
+                my_resource: file.json
-          # grid of params (can be a dictionary or a list), see section below for details
+          # grid of params (can be a dictionary or a list), see the section
+          # below for details
           grid:
             some_param: some_value